Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 automated mapping is typically a three-stage process (Fig. \@ref(fig:scheme-statmodels)):

-1.  *Rapidly generate predictions and a report of analysis* (analyze why was a particular technique chosen and how well does it perform?
+1.  *Rapidly generate predictions and a report of analysis* (analyze why a particular technique was chosen and how well it performs?
 Are there any outliers or artifacts?
 Which predictors are most significant? etc).